Flexibility Allows a Translation Company to Deliver Great Results

 But the opposite ended up happening.
 Human expertise began incredibly important.
 People were able to use technology to spur an automotive revolution.

 A similar situation is unfolding in the translation field.
 People aren’t being replaced by machines.
 Instead, they’re able to use machines to translate large volumes of text quickly and accurately.

 An Agile workflow is often the ideal situation for augmented translation.
 When the entire human team is allowed to assist the MT, the accuracy and fluency of automated translation can quickly improve.

 Businesses are mistaken if they think machines can completely replace qualified humans from a translation company.
 Instead, you want a translation service that understands not only MT’s benefits but also its limitations.

 Translation is often an on-going process.
 Don’t lose hope if your first batch of documents isn’t exactly what you were expecting.
 Even the best translation companies might require some time to find the right voice for the material.

 Quality translation is more than word substitution.
 Your translation company will work closely with you to identify your messaging goals.
 Then they’ll be able to deliver that message effectively by using a concept called “cultural competency.”

-A blog post from Global Partners explains cultural competency in greater detail.
+A blog post from Globalization Partners International explains cultural competency in greater detail.
 It’s the understanding of how the nuances of culture and language affect the message for the local audience.